Profile Picture

 University College, University of Kerala, India (2018 - 2021)

-Thesis: Effect of aerosol absorption coefficient on solar flux.
+Thesis: Effect of solar flux on aerosol absorption coefficient.

 Technical Skills